Date night on a budget

-Between two kids, various commitments and a collective six jobs, it’s a wonder that my husband and I ever get time alone.
-Usually our quality time involves collapsing on the couch around 8:00 p.m. to mindlessly watch the television for approximately an hour or so before heading up to bed.
-Through various grunts and syllables we manage to communicate the minimum of knowledge to get our family through the week.
-And while this bare bones approach gets us through, we also realize that it is not ideal.
+Between two kids, various commitments, and a collective six jobs, it’s a wonder that my husband and I ever get time alone.
+Usually, our quality time involves collapsing on the couch around 8:00 p.m. to mindlessly watch the television for approximately an hour or so before heading up to bed.
+Through various grunts and syllables, we manage to communicate the minimum of knowledge to get our family through the week.
+And while this bare-bones approach gets us through, we also realize that it is not ideal.
 Therefore, we prioritize quality time (actual conversation) together at least once per week.

 Date night usually takes place on a Friday or Saturday, but can be pushed as far forward as Thursday, or as far back as Sunday.
 The frequency of date night could become expensive if we were constantly hiring babysitters and heading out on the town to gorge in restaurants.
-Instead, we have come up with ways to enjoy the time together, even if it means staying in our own living room.
+Instead, we have come up with ways to enjoy our time together, even if it means staying in our own living room.

 Tips for a Successful In-house Date Night